 - Non-competitive grant proposal writing and funding opportunity; and

-Each year, a total of 12, two-person teams are selected for the CBPR Partnership Academy through a competitive review process (click here for eligibility requirements).
-All program expenses are covered for participants, including tuition, travel, meals, lodging, materials, and ongoing learning activities.
+In each cohort, a total of 12, two-person teams have been selected for the CBPR Partnership Academy through a competitive review process (click here for past eligibility requirements).
+All program expenses have been covered for participants, including tuition, travel, meals, lodging, materials, and ongoing learning activities.
 Those selected for the Partnership Academy work in pairs of one community member and one academic researcher.

-Teams who participate in the Academy come away with enhanced capabilities, knowledge, and skills for creating, implementing, and maintaining a successful CBPR partnership using innovative methods in the behavioral and social sciences to make a positive difference in the health and well-being of their local populations.
+Teams who have participated in the Academy come away with enhanced capabilities, knowledge, and skills for creating, implementing, and maintaining a successful CBPR partnership using innovative methods in the behavioral and social sciences to make a positive difference in the health and well-being of their local populations.